osaether/nrf_cell_mon/README.md

 # MQTT-SN

-To identify the cell monitor the device ID is used as part of the MQTT topic.
+To identify each battery cell, the device ID is included in the published data.
+For now the topic to subscribe is "nrfcellmon/celldata".
 One JSON topic is published containing the device ID ("id"), the battery/cell voltage in mV ("mv"), the battery/cell temperature in degrees Celsius ("tb") and the self/device temperature in degrees Celsius ("ts").
-If the device ID is
-"E19928773B8398AF", the battery voltage 3779mV, the battery temperature 22&deg;C and the internal temperature 25&deg;C, the published topic looks like this:
+If the device ID is "E19928773B8398AF", the battery voltage 3779mV, the battery temperature 22&deg;C and the internal temperature 25&deg;C, the topic published data looks like this:

 {
   "id" : "E19928773B8398AF",